jadbox/hackmd/tpp.md

 # Token Permissioned Pages <img src="https://emojipedia-us.s3.dualstack.us-west-1.amazonaws.com/thumbs/320/twitter/259/coin_1fa99.png" height="32"/> <img src="https://emojipedia-us.s3.dualstack.us-west-1.amazonaws.com/thumbs/320/google/263/bridge-at-night_1f309.png" height="32"/> <img src="https://emojipedia-us.s3.dualstack.us-west-1.amazonaws.com/thumbs/240/twitter/259/globe-with-meridians_1f310.png" height="32"/>

-*What's this about?*

-If you observe Patreon, the act of subcribing to a creator gives you access to private content they post on platform.
-Perhaps we can give creators an even more powerful platform- the ability to directly own their own subscribtions via crypto token ownership, and be able to permission gate any content on the Internet (be it in the cloud, self-hosted, or decentralized swarms).

-The Token Permissioned Pages platform [TPP] is a special reverse proxy that acts like an authorization gateway that gates by token balance requirement to Internet webpages.
-In other words, it's a paywall over any unlisted webcontent, but only requires token ownership rather requiring a transaction for access.
+*A better model for monetizing online content anywhere on the Internet using token ownership.*

+## What's this about?

+Token permission pages allow creators to display their content only to consumers who hold a sufficient balance of the creator’s personal token.

+In contrast to the traditional content selling models (where consumers pay creators with a cash or crypto transaction), token permission pages simply require consumers to hold some minimum quantity of the creators personal token.
+This incentivizes long term holding of personal tokens, which creates an investor-investee relationship between creators and consumers.

+Token permissioning can be applied to any webpage, breaking creators free of walled garden platforms like Patreon and OnlyFans.

 By just requiring token ownership for access, it reduces gas costs and requires transaction-free minimal effort on the user to access web content.

+**How it works:**

+The Token Permissioned Pages platform [TPP] is a special reverse proxy that acts like an authorization gateway that gates by a minimum token balance to gain access to Internet content (hosted anywhere).
+The TPP platform has fully built-in support for many types of crypto wallets for verifying token ownership.

 ## ⚡ Use-cases